manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

   }
 ```

 Skipping 0 and 12 we run this loop from 1 through 11 inclusive.
 The idea here is that for all hours that modulo to a certain value, we can complete a day by adding any of the hours that modulo to the reciprococal value.
-So like if we have 5 instances with 1 hour (or 1 hour after modulo 24) and 2 instances with 23 hours (or eqv mod 24), then from these we can make $5 \times 2 = 10$ completed days.
+So like if we have 5 instances with 1 hour (or 1 hour after modulo 24) and 2 instances with 23 hours (or equivalent mod 24), then from these we can make $5 \times 2 = 10$ completed days.
 Also, we only go up to 11 so we don't double count, since a pair of $(t_1, t_2) = (t_2, t_1)$.
 Double count, actually that is why we treat 0 and 12 specially.

 See for 0 and 12, they are their own reciprocals.
 So we have to do some clever maths.
 Thinking back to my school days, and getting out the pencil and paper, the proper way to sum these is n choose 2, ie, $\binom{n}2$, in code: